MMM (Ponzi scheme company): History

 Several organisations of "investors" made efforts to recover their lost investments, but Sergei Mavrodi manipulated their indignation and directed it at the government.
 Mavrodi was arrested on tax evasion charges, unrelated to the MMM scheme, on 4 August 1994.
 Most shareholders blamed the government for their losses.
 A 'Union of Defense of the Rights of MMM Shareholders' emerged, attempting to collect the 1 million signatures required to hold a no-confidence referendum against Yeltsin's government.

 In October 1994 Mavrodi managed to win a by-election to replace Andrey Aizderdzis in the State Duma, and with it immunity from prosecution.
 Mavrodi claimed to be the victim of jealous bureaucrats, and that MMM shares would regain their value if he was elected.
 During the campaign he was supported by Vladimir Zhirinovsky, who hoped that Mavrodi would provide him with future financial backing.
 After being elected he appeared in the State Duma only once, to vote against an attempt to strip him of parliamentary immunity.

 Mavrodi launched his own political party, the Party of People's Capital, but it was barred from registering after violating election laws.
 He decided to stage a protest against a decision, but this time only 200 people showed up.
 In October 1995, the Duma cancelled Mavrodi's right to immunity as a deputy.
 In 1996, he tried to run for Russia's presidency, but his bid was rejected after officials ruled that most of the signatures he submitted had been forged.
 MMM declared bankruptcy on September 22, 1997.

 The original investigation was closed in 1997 for lack of evidence.
 The Prosecutor General's Office reopened the case in 1998, when Mavrodi was investigated for fraud and placed on an international wanted list.
 While it was believed that Sergei Mavrodi fled to Greece, he was ultimately arrested in Moscow, and investigators concluded that he probably never left the city.

 Mavrodi was found and arrested in February 2003.
 While in custody, Mavrodi was given until 31 January 2006 to read the documents in his fraud case against him (the criminal case consisted of 650 volumes, each 250-270 pages long).
 At the end of April 2007, Mavrodi was convicted of fraud, and given a sentence of four-and-a-half years.
 Since he had already spent over four years in custody, he was released less than a month later, on 22 May 2007.

-Though no longer current, MMM Bilets share certificates, which bear a resemblance to banknotes and formerly issued in ‘denominations’ of varying amounts, have gained some interest as collectors items.
+Though no longer current, MMM Bilets share certificates, which bear a resemblance to banknotes and formerly issued in ‘denominations’ of varying amounts, have gained some interest as collector's items.

 The MMM scandal led to increased regulation of the Russian stock market, but the legacy of the fraud led many to become extremely suspicious of any joint stock companies.